 You are not your emotions!

-Try that, next time you have a sad or upsetting thought.
-Repeat to yourself how you are feeling but don’t allow yourself to stray from that focus.
+Try this tip next time you have a sad or upsetting thought.
+Repeat to yourself how you are feeling, but don’t allow yourself to stray from that focus.
 Don’t think about what made you upset.
-Feel the feeling and let it go.
+Feel the feeling and let it go; your self control will intensify!

 Pretty cool stuff!